DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Introduction

 The contributions of our paper are summarized as follows: First, we eliminate pre-defining the cluster number in prior space by introducing nonparametric clustering module DPMM into our VAE-based framework, allowing for clustering data with infinite features.
 Second, we introduce a memoized online variational Bayes inference method into the framework, which enables dynamic changes in the number, density, and shape of clusters in the prior space according to the observations.
 This allows for ``birth'' and ``merge'' of clusters.
-Third, we verify the dynamic-adaptation ability of our proposed framework, DIVA, demonstrating its effectiveness against state-of-the-art baselines in facing incremental data features.
-We show that DIVA can dynamically adjust the clusters in the feature-increasing dataset to maintain a high level of unsupervised clustering accuracy.
-The dynamic adaptation capability of DIVA demonstrated in our study has the potential to inspire new approaches to tackling the challenge of catastrophic forgetting \cite{robins1995catastrophic}, and could be extended to domains such as continuous learning \cite{clsurvey} and meta-reinforcement learning \cite{9804728, wang2023meta, 10132404}.
+Third, we verify the dynamic-adaptation ability of our proposed DIVA, demonstrating its effectiveness against state-of-the-art baselines in facing incremental data features.
+We show that DIVA can dynamically adjust the clusters in the feature-increasing datasets (including real world images, texts or senors datasets) to maintain a high level of unsupervised clustering accuracy.
+The dynamic adaptation capability of DIVA demonstrated in our study has the potential to inspire new approaches to tackling the challenge of catastrophic forgetting \cite{robins1995catastrophic}, and could be extended to domains such as continuous learning \cite{clsurvey}, robotic motion planning \cite{chen2023contactaware} and meta-reinforcement learning \cite{bing2018survey}.